lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Risk ID:**  \therisk\
 **Description:** Lack of knowledge or skills necessary to assemble the frame for the vehicle.
 **Probability:**
+Designing and assembling the frame of the car is not within the scope of the education.
+Any knowledge and experience required should be sought through external sources.
 **Consequence:**
 **Risk Score:**
 **Mitigation Strategy:**